colleenyap/UCB-predicting-high-value-nephrologists/README.md

 •	Physician specialty: Nephrology
 Historical payment data from 2020–2023 were used to engineer physician-level predictor variables, while the 2024 General Payments dataset was used to construct the target variable and evaluate model performance.
 Methodology

-The project followed a complete end-to-end machine learning workflow.
+The project followed a structured machine learning workflow that included:

 Data Engineering

 A seven-step SQL data pipeline was developed to:

 •	Combine annual CMS Open Payments datasets from 2020 to 2024
 •	Filter records to nephrology physicians
-•	Aggregate physician payment history
+•	Aggregate physician-year payment history
 •	Engineer historical physician features
 •	Create the 2024 prediction target
 •	Build the final machine learning dataset